Group One Betting Guide

 Our recommended bookmakers offer the best odds in Australia and the promotions available are great value.
 Bonus bets and money back specials will be offered on all Metropolitan fixed odds bets.

-The Metropolitan betting guide and statistics
+The Metropolitan betting guide

 The best guide is to back the imported runners.
 They have an incredible record in the race and that’s largely due to the timing of the race.